Film Pulldown Claw

 72Hz vertical 18Hz horiz. |

-≈270° open shutter | ≈300° open shutter | ≈315° open shutter |
+| ≈270° open shutter | ≈300° open shutter | ≈315° open shutter |

 All patterns are based on the 18 Hz frame rate of Super 8 cameras.
-Other ratio Lissajous patterns can be tried to increase shutter exposure even further, with increasing risk of tearing the film.

-Hines’ Kodak Lab Notebook entry, March 9, 1977
+Hines’ Kodak Lab Notebook entry, p.
+75, March 9, 1977

-For consulting, please contact Steve Hines at:
+For questions, please contact Steve Hines at: